Ruwanawella Bridge

 Ruwanawella Bridge is an iron arch bridge built over the Gurugoda Oya, a tributary of the Kelani River, in Ruwanwella during the British colonial era.
 The upper part of the bridge is 43.8 m long and 3.6 m wide and is the shape of an arch.
 A new bridge is under construction in place of this bridge.

-The bridge was formally recognised by the Government as an protected archaeological monument on 6 February 2009.
+The bridge was formally recognised by the Government as a protected archaeological monument on 6 February 2009.

 On 27 May 2011 Sri Lanka Post issued a Rs.15 stamp with a photograph of the bridge, as part of a set of stamps commemorating bridges and culverts in Sri Lanka.